Around the Road in 8 Days – Iceland Ring Road Itinerary

 Accommodation: Grund i Grundarfirdi

-Today you’ll be heading back to Reykjavik, but not without stuffing some sights in along the way.
+Today you’ll be heading back to Reykjavik, but not without stuffing more sights into your eyeballs along the way.
 If there’s a cruise ship in the harbor, be prepared for big crowds in the city if you were considering going somewhere for breakfast.
 Otherwise, swing by Kirkjufell early to beat the crowds and try to catch a nice sunrise shot before you head back towards the Iceland Ring Road!

 Stop 1: Búðakirkja